Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

-Before we go to the formal version of this result, we need to establish a slightly more precise version of the usual Proper Mapping Theorem for formal schemes than the one in \cite{FujKato}.
+The next goal is to prove a version of the Almost Proper Mapping Theorem for nice formal schemes.
+But before doing this, we need to establish a slightly more precise version of the usual Proper Mapping Theorem for formal schemes than the one in \cite{FujKato}.

 \begin{thm}[Proper Mapping Theorem] Let $R$ be as in Set-up~\ref{set-up3}, $A$ a topologically finitely presented $R$-algebra, $\mf\colon \X \to \Spf A$ a topologically finitely presented, proper morphism, and $\F$ a coherent $\O_\X$-module.
-Then $\rm{H}^i(\X, \F)$ are coherent $A$-modules for all $i\geq 0$, and the natural morphism
+Then $\rm{H}^i(\X, \F)$ is a coherent $A$-module and the natural morphism